Sherwood House Harvest Day Halloween

 As with last year, we will have two Halloween tour dates at Sherwood House.
 The first will be on Sunday, October 22, and the second on the following week, Sunday, October 29.
 Tours will be during regular hours, from 1 - 4 PM.
 Candies will be available for trick or treating visitors.
 Costumes are not required, but they are always welcome.

 Don't forget to pick up a copy of "The Scarecrow of Sherwood Farm" book by local author, Jason Medina, at our gift shop!
-Only available for a limited time!
+Only available in October!

 Don't forget to pick up a copy of "The Scarecrow of Sherwood Farm" book by local author, Jason Medina, at our gift shop!
-Only available for a limited time!
+Only available in October!

 Legend of the Scarecrow of Sherwood Farm (2022)